5 DAYS FROM $2,299

 Shop for handicrafts during a market visit with traditional seafood lunch, then fly to Punta Arenas

 Enjoy a leisurely morning in Puerto Varas before we transfer to Puerto Montt.
 Here, we’ll visit the Angelmó fish and handicraft market and savor a traditional paila marina seafood stew lunch before flying to Punta Arenas, Chile, near the southern tip of South America.
 Founded as a penal colony, Punta Arenas later became a way station for ships prior to the completion of the Panama Canal.
 Settle into your centrally located hotel, which overlooks the Straits of Magellan and sits in walking distance to a park and local markets.

 A morning walking tour acquaints you with the rugged history of Punta Arenas, once the regular haunt of sailors, sealers, and Antarctic explorers.
 We’ll admire some 19th-century mansions built by wool barons and Gold Rush profiteers during a walking tour of this charming town and learn how its location earned its status as “the center of the world.”
-Cultural Discovery: This afternoon, we’ll admire the architecture and heritage of the Punta Arenas Cemetery, a cypress-lined park steeped in history.
-Alternately, you may embark on an optional tour exploring Patagonian heritage.
+Cultural Discovery: This afternoon, visit the Museo Regional de Magallanes, an old house from the early 1900s that showcases original furniture and depicts the golden era of Punta Arenas before the Panama Canal was open.
+Alternately, you may embark on an optional tour exploring Patagonian heritage, including a visit to the Punta Arenas Cemetery, a cypress-lined park steeped in history and interesting architecture.
 Enjoy dinner at the hotel this evening.

 Adventure in Puerto Natales, then savor a gourmet dinner with Chilean wine pairings